siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

 ### Options

 ```
       --arch string                              cluster architecture (default "amd64")
       --bad-rtc                                  launch VM with bad RTC state (QEMU only)
       --cidr string                              CIDR of the cluster network (IPv4, ULA network for IPv6 is derived in automated way) (default "10.5.0.0/24")
       --cni-bin-path strings                     search path for CNI binaries (VM only) (default [/home/user/.talos/cni/bin])
       --cni-bundle-url string                    URL to download CNI bundle from (VM only) (default "https://github.com/talos-systems/talos/releases/download/v0.15.0-alpha.1/talosctl-cni-bundle-${ARCH}.tar.gz")
       --cni-cache-dir string                     CNI cache directory path (VM only) (default "/home/user/.talos/cni/cache")
       --cni-conf-dir string                      CNI config directory path (VM only) (default "/home/user/.talos/cni/conf.d")
-      --config-patch string                     patch generated machineconfigs (applied to all node types)
+      --config-patch stringArray                 patch generated machineconfigs (applied to all node types), use @file to read a patch from file
-      --config-patch-control-plane string       patch generated machineconfigs (applied to 'init' and 'controlplane' types)
+      --config-patch-control-plane stringArray   patch generated machineconfigs (applied to 'init' and 'controlplane' types)
-      --config-patch-worker string              patch generated machineconfigs (applied to 'worker' type)
+      --config-patch-worker stringArray          patch generated machineconfigs (applied to 'worker' type)
       --cpus string                              the share of CPUs as fraction (each control plane/VM) (default "2.0")
       --cpus-workers string                      the share of CPUs as fraction (each worker/VM) (default "2.0")
       --crashdump                                print debug crashdump to stderr when cluster startup fails
       --custom-cni-url string                    install custom CNI from the URL (Talos cluster)
       --disk int                                 default limit on disk size in MB (each VM) (default 6144)
       --disk-image-path string                   disk image to use
       --dns-domain string                        the dns domain to use for cluster (default "cluster.local")
       --docker-host-ip string                    Host IP to forward exposed ports to (Docker provisioner only) (default "0.0.0.0")
       --encrypt-ephemeral                        enable ephemeral partition encryption
       --encrypt-state                            enable state partition encryption
       --endpoint string                          use endpoint instead of provider defaults
   -p, --exposed-ports string                     Comma-separated list of ports/protocols to expose on init node.
 Ex -p <hostPort>:<containerPort>/<protocol (tcp or udp)> (Docker provisioner only)
       --extra-boot-kernel-args string            add extra kernel args to the initial boot from vmlinuz and initramfs (QEMU only)
       --extra-disks int                          number of extra disks to create for each worker VM
       --extra-disks-size int                     default limit on disk size in MB (each VM) (default 5120)
       --extra-uefi-search-paths strings          additional search paths for UEFI firmware (only applies when UEFI is enabled)
   -h, --help                                     help for create
       --image string                             the image to use (default "ghcr.io/talos-systems/talos:latest")
       --init-node-as-endpoint                    use init node as endpoint instead of any load balancer endpoint
       --initrd-path string                       initramfs image to use (default "_out/initramfs-${ARCH}.xz")
   -i, --input-dir string                         location of pre-generated config files
       --install-image string                     the installer image to use (default "ghcr.io/talos-systems/installer:latest")
       --ipv4                                     enable IPv4 network in the cluster (default true)
       --ipv6                                     enable IPv6 network in the cluster (QEMU provisioner only)
       --iso-path string                          the ISO path to use for the initial boot (VM only)
       --kubernetes-version string                desired kubernetes version to run (default "1.23.3")
       --masters int                              the number of masters to create (default 1)
       --memory int                               the limit on memory usage in MB (each control plane/VM) (default 2048)
       --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048)
       --mtu int                                  MTU of the cluster network (default 1500)
       --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
       --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for
       --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
       --skip-injecting-config                    skip injecting config from embedded metadata server, write config files to current directory
       --skip-kubeconfig                          skip merging kubeconfig from the created cluster
       --talos-version string                     the desired Talos version to generate config for (if not set, defaults to image version)
       --use-vip                                  use a virtual IP for the controlplane endpoint instead of the loadbalancer
       --user-disk strings                        list of disks to create for each VM in format: <mount_point1>:<size1>:<mount_point2>:<size2>
       --vmlinuz-path string                      the compressed kernel image to use (default "_out/vmlinuz-${ARCH}")
       --wait                                     wait for the cluster to be ready before returning (default true)
       --wait-timeout duration                    timeout to wait for the cluster to be ready (default 20m0s)
       --wireguard-cidr string                    CIDR of the wireguard network
       --with-apply-config                        enable apply config when the VM is starting in maintenance mode
       --with-bootloader                          enable bootloader to load kernel and initramfs from disk image after install (default true)
       --with-cluster-discovery                   enable cluster discovery (default true)
       --with-debug                               enable debug in Talos config to send service logs to the console
       --with-init-node                           create the cluster with an init node
       --with-kubespan                            enable KubeSpan system
       --with-uefi                                enable UEFI on x86_64 architecture (always enabled for arm64)
       --workers int                              the number of workers to create (default 1)
 ```

 ### Options inherited from parent commands